Italy in March: weather, best destinations and tips. All you need to know for a perfect trip [Updated for 2026]

 - Montalcino – wine town, perfect for wine lovers

-- Bagno Vignoni and Saturnia, two thermal localities with some of the best thermal springs in Tuscany
+- Bagno Vignoni and Saturnia are two thermal localities with some of the best thermal springs in Tuscany and lovely for a day trip.

 Puglia in March